cryptosharks131/lndg/README.md

 ### Build and deploy
 1. Clone respository `git clone https://github.com/cryptosharks131/lndg.git`
 2. Change directory into the repo `cd lndg`
+3. Initialize db and admin backup `touch db.sqlite3 && touch lndg-admin.txt`
-3. Customize `docker-compose.yaml` if you like and then build/deploy your docker image: `docker-compose up -d`
+4. Update `docker-compose.yaml` if you are a non-root user and then build/deploy your docker image: `docker-compose up -d`
-4. LNDg should now be available on port `8889`
+5. LNDg should now be available on port `8889`
+6. Login with username `lndg-admin` and initial password: `nano lndg-admin.txt`

 ### Updating
 ```